Claiming Your CME Credits

 The Academy for Continued Healthcare Learning is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-ACHL will begin submitting MOC points 4 weeks after the meeting, and the 1st of the month after that, through December 31.
-MOC points MUST be claimed by December 31, 2020.
+ACHL will begin submitting MOC points 4 weeks after the LAST session, and the 1st of the month after that, through December 31.
+MOC points MUST be claimed by December 31, 2021.
 By providing your ABIM number, you consent to have ACHL and/or our educational partners submit your participation in this activity to the ABIM through the ACCME PARS system.

 Disclosure Of Financial Relationships With Any Commercial Interest